US renames 5 places that used racist slur for a Native woman

 The others are Partridgeberry, Tennessee, and Lynn Creek, Texas.

-The decision has long precedent.
+The decision has long-standing precedents.
 The Interior Department ordered the renaming of places with derogatory terms for Black and Japanese people in 1962 and 1974, respectively.

 Last year alone, authorities renamed 28 Wisconsin sites to remove a racist word, a panel recommended the name change of a Colorado mountain tied to a massacre, and the federal government renamed hundreds of peaks, lakes, streams and other geographical features with racist and misogynistic terms.